kubernetes-csi/docs/book/src/volume-cloning.md

 There are no additional side-cars or add on components required.

 ## Enabling Cloning for CSI volumes in Kubernetes
+Volume cloning was promoted to Beta in version 1.16 and GA in 1.18, and as such is enabled by defult for kubernetes versions >= 1.16

 In Kubernetes 1.15 this feature was alpha status and required enabling the appropriate feature gate: